 This method of consolidating dozens of countries into a single region is then followed by consistent pricing for flights between 2 specific regions.
 The key point to remember here is that where you fly to/from within a specific region doesn’t usually matter.

-For example, if you look at Air Canada Aeroplan’s award chart, you’ll find that Canada and the continental U.S. are grouped together into 1 region.
-If you were planning on flying to Germany in business class, you’ll pay the same price as long as you originate from either location.
+For example, if you look at American Airlines AAdvantage’s award chart, you’ll find that zone “South America 1” consists of many countries.
+If you were planning on flying to Germany in business class, you’ll pay the same price as long as you originate from any location within South America 1.

-In other words, flights from Vancouver will cost the same as flights from Texas or California.
+In other words, flights from Bolivia will cost the same as flights from Peru or Colombia.
 It doesn’t matter where specifically you’re flying from or to — as long as the route falls within a specific pair of regions, you’ll pay the same price.

 Examples of Region-Based Frequent Flyer Programs

 Anytime you see an award chart that is split up into regions on the left-most column and on the top-most row, you’re probably looking at a region-based award chart.